volcano/volcano/README.md

 	$ php oil r setup

-Insert a new record into the api_keys table.
+For API development and testing, insert a new record into the api_keys table.

 Copy the key you inserted and add it to `fuel/app/config/development/api.php` so that you don't have to specify the api_key param when testing locally.

+## Usage

+#### Deployment
+Deploy code to an environment using Capistrano.
+Environment (env) can be staging or production.

+	$ cap env deploy